CREATIVE CHAOS ▋ blog

 Decided to go all in endgame, probably could get similar quality and PBT plastics directly from China, but I wanted to support EU intelectual property.

 It is the Classic Beige TKL set with EN-ISO addition with some red/green accent keycaps.
-In the end I have decided to use red Esc and green Enter key, just to break the tension.
+Green labels were a bit smudged, so off went the green Enter key.
+In the end I have decided to use red Esc and red Enter key, just to break the tension.

 They are pretty susceptible to damage from keycap pullers, ask me how I know.
 But nothing major, if you really look at the bottom line of the keycap housing you can see some dents.